fangq/mmc/README.md

 OpenCL-based MMC on a wide variety of CPU/GPU devices across vendors.
 Using up-to-date GPU hardware, the MMC simulation speed was increased by 100x to 400x compared to single-threaded SSE4-based MMC simulation.
-The detailed description of the GPU accelerated MMC can be found in the below in-press paper [Fang2019] and its preprint online.
+The detailed description of the GPU accelerated MMC can be found in the below paper [Fang2019].

 One can choose between the SSE4 and OpenCL based simulation modes using the `-G` or `cfg.gpuid` input options.
 A device ID of -1 enables SSE4 CPU based MMC, and a